 - Weakened immune system

 Anorexia is a serious eating disorder that can lead to severe health complications, including death.
-Eating disorders are complex and can have a serious effect on an individual’s mental and physical health, as well as relationships and productivity.
+Eating disorders are complex and can seriously affect an individual’s mental and physical health, relationships, and productivity.

-Every organ in the body can be impacted, so it’s important to get help before serious damage occurs.
-Commonly, those suffering from anorexia can deal with complications with their cardiovascular system, gastrointestinal system, neurological system, and endocrine system, amongst other health issues.
+Every organ in the body can be impacted, so getting help is important before serious damage occurs.
+Commonly, those suffering from anorexia can deal with complications in their cardiovascular, gastrointestinal, neurological, and endocrine systems, amongst other health issues.

 Side effects of anorexia can include:

-- Cardiovascular: When the body is not getting the calories it needs, it will begin breaking down its own tissue, beginning with muscle.
+- Cardiovascular: When the body is not getting the calories it needs, it will begin breaking down its tissue, beginning with muscle.
 This means the heart is impacted before anything else.
-The risk of heart failure is very high.
-The lack of electrolytes can lead to heart failure, irregular heartbeat, and even death.
+As a result, the risk of heart failure is very high.
+In addition, the lack of electrolytes can lead to heart failure, irregular heartbeat, and even death.

 - Gastrointestinal: Slowed digestion, stomach pain, blood sugar fluctuations, bacterial infections, constipation, stomach rupture from binging, esophageal rupture, swollen salivary glands, pancreatitis, intestinal perforation, toxoplasmosis, toxocariasis.